5 Best Hammock Sleeping Pads for Camping

 Pressure on one cell does not affect the surrounding cells.
 These Air Sprung Cells evenly distribute weight and contour perfectly to the body.

-A patent-pending, multi-function low profile valve allows fine-tuning of the comfort level and inflation and very fast deflation, while the inflation takes 30 to 60 seconds with a Sea to Summit pump; mouth inflation requires only 8-12 full breaths.
+A patent-pending, multi-function, low-profile valve allows fine-tuning of comfort level and inflation, and very fast deflation, while inflation takes 30 to 60 seconds with a Sea to Summit pump; mouth inflation requires only 8-12 full breaths.

-The liquid-extruded anti-microbial TPU bonds permanently to the shell fabric, virtually eliminating the delamination and preventing internal mold growth from mouth inflation.
-Internal convection is prevented by Thermolite, radiant heat-loss by non-woven, silent Exkin Platinum.
+The liquid-extruded anti-microbial TPU bonds permanently to the shell fabric, virtually eliminating delamination and preventing internal mold growth from mouth inflation.
+Thermolite, radiant heat loss by non-woven, and silent Exkin Platinum prevent internal convection.

 The COMFORT LIGHT SERIES features a hybrid layer construction for low weight and packed volume.
-In the torso area the mat is divided into upper and lower chambers – offset dot-welds in this area double the resolution of cells, providing greater support and insulation.
+In the torso area, the mat is divided into upper and lower chambers, with offset dot-welds that double the cell resolution, providing greater support and insulation.

-In the head and leg areas, where less support is needed, the construction is a single chamber for reduced overall weight and smaller packed volume.
+In the head and leg areas, where less support is needed, the construction is a single chamber to reduce overall weight and packed volume.
 The downsides?
-Loud like a Therm-A-Rest and with a very high price tag.
+It sounds like a Therm-A-Rest, and with a very high price tag.

 Best sleeping pad for minimalist bikepacking/backpacking